-- Obesity-related priorities from public policy interest stakeholders. - Intrusiveness and cost to autonomy stakeholder recommendations. - A definition or shared understanding of 'intrusiveness' and 'autonomy' to inform future research. - Feasibility of conducting a modified-Policy Delphi study for obesity policy research. - Feasibility of gaining consensus across multiple stakeholder groups.
+- Obesity-related priorities from public interest policy stakeholders. - Intrusiveness and cost to autonomy of stakeholder recommendations. - A definition or shared understanding of 'intrusiveness' and 'autonomy' to inform future research. - Feasibility of conducting a modified-Policy Delphi study for obesity policy research. - Feasibility of gaining consensus across multiple stakeholder groups.